 The great challenge in planning a trip to Lana’i is making sure you have a place to stay.
 Options are limited, so book this first before you even book your flights–you don’t want to book a plane ticket and then realize there’s nowhere left to stay when you arrive!
 Here’s the run-down:

 - The Four Seasons Lana’i and Four Seasons Sensei: These are luxury accommodations owned by Larry Ellison, and rooms cost anywhere from $1200-$2000 per night for the Four Seasons Lana’i; $800-$1200 per night for Four Seasons Sensei.

 - Hotel Lana’i: This historic, boutique-style hotel is also owned by Larry Ellison and is located in Lana’i City.
 It has only 11 rooms and 1 detached cottage.
 Rooms are $315-$375 per night.

 - Air BnB: There are two Lana’i City accommodations listed on AirBnB.
 Dreams Come True is currently listed for $230 per night; Lana’i Hale is listed for $175.
 None are listed on VRBO.

-Coming soon: Everything You Need to Know about Staying at Hotel Lana’i
+Get the details: Everything You Need to Know about Staying at Hotel Lana’i

 Cash and Credit Cards